fmohiudd/Cryptocurrencies/README.md

 ### **Objectives**

-The objective of this project is to create a report on crypto currencies for Martha, who is a senior manager for the investemnet bank, Accountability Accounting.
+The objective of this project is to create a report on crypto currencies for Martha, who is a senior manager for the investmnet bank, Accountability Accounting.
 The company is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company needs information about the cryptocurrencies that are currently traded in the market and to make a grouped classification system.
-Martha has a dataset of cryptocurrencies that could be analysed in a variety of ways.
+Martha has a dataset of cryptocurrencies that could be analyzed in a variety of ways.
 We used unsupervised machine learning on a dataset of crypto currencies.
 An unsupervised machine learning algorithm searches for trends based on the data it receives to perform feature extraction and feature selection.

-### **Ananlysis**
+### **Analysis**

 #### **Loading and Cleaning the data**